 If you’ve always got bumpy skin, don’t worry — you aren’t the only one.

-There’s a good chance that what you’re experiencing is keratosis pilaris, a skin condition that affects 50-80% of teens and 40% of adults.
+There’s a good chance that what you’re experiencing is keratosis pilaris.
+This is a skin condition is common, affecting 50-80% of teens and 40% of adults.

-These small bumps often look like those on the skin of a plucked chicken, or goosebumps.
-In teens and adults, the bumps are usually on the upper arms, thighs and buttocks; in children, it’s on the upper arms, thighs and cheeks; and in more severe cases it can spread to the lower legs and forearms.
+These small bumps often look like plucked chicken skin, or goosebumps.
+In teens and adults, the bumps are usually on the upper arms, thighs and buttocks.
+In children, it’s on the upper arms, thighs and cheeks.
+And in more severe cases, it can spread to the lower legs and forearms.
 Although it’s medically harmless, keratosis pilaris can still be bothersome for those who have it.

 We spoke with Margaret Wat, MD, PhD, a dermatology specialist at Banner – University Medical Center Tucson, about this common skin condition, and the best ways to treat it.
-Getting rid of keratosis pilaris completely may not be an option, but there are lots of things you can do to make it more manageable.
+There is not a cure for keratosis pilaris and getting rid of it completely may not be an option.
+But there are lots of things you can do to make it more manageable.

 Keratosis pilaris may be a mouthful, but it is very easy to explain.
-The condition is caused by plugs of dead skin cells clogged in your hair follicles.
-The American Academy of Dermatology (AAD) explains that this condition causes tiny bumps that can:
+The condition is caused by plugs of dead skin cells (buildup of keratin) clogged in your hair follicles.
+The American Academy of Dermatology (AAD) explains that this condition causes tiny bumps on the skin that can:

 - Feel rough and dry like sandpaper

 - Become more noticeable during winter or in dry climates

 - Appear in different colors, including the same color as your skin, white, red, pinkish purple (on fair skin), and brownish black (on dark skin)